 Bangkok Restaurant on Swift Road is an excellent choice if you like Thai food.
 It is also a great place to be introduced to Thai cuisine if you have never tried it!
 They have a delicious variety of curries, stir-fries, noodle dishes, and more on their menu, most of which can be made with your choice of meat or seafood.
 They also have several dishes made with vegetarians in mind.
 Whatever you may choose to eat here, you will not be disappointed.
 I have never had a poor meal there.
 My favorite dish is their Thai broccoli stir-fry with chicken, and several of my family members love their curry dishes.
 The pleasantness of the meal is augmented by the Thai-style decor and the friendly and helpful service staff.
 Bangkok Restaurant is open for dinner daily, and for lunch Monday—Friday.
 Mid-range prices on most menu items.

 If the desire for an authentic French pastry overcomes you while you are in Sarasota, C'est La Vie on Main Street is the place to go.
 A true bistro complete with sidewalk seating, they offer classic French breakfast and lunch items as well as a wide selection of bakery goods.
 Make sure you give yourself plenty of time to inspect the pastry case, for there are many tantalizing things from which to choose, such as chocolate croissants, macarons, éclairs, Napoléons, and beignets.
 (As much as I like croissants, I never found chocolate croissants to be appetizing—until I had one from C'est La Vie, that is!)
-The restaurant is open Monday—Saturday for breakfast and lunch; the bakery counter stays open until the early evening.
+There is also now a second location on the north end of Sarasota in the Shoppes at University Town Center.
+The restaurants are open Monday—Saturday for breakfast and lunch, and dinner is served Wednesday—Saturday.
+The bakery counter stays open until the early evening on Monday and Tuesday.

 Big Olaf Creamery is a local creamery that makes homemade ice cream in the Mennonite area of Sarasota.
 They offer a staggering list of flavors to choose from, all of which are offered at several ice cream shops in the area (most operate under the Big Olaf name).
 The original Big Olaf shop is in Siesta Village, right down the road from Siesta Key Beach.
 Other locations include shops on St. Armands Circle and Bahia Vista Street.
 Whichever location you stop by, know that you will be getting a delicious treat.